 Summary

 The sample application has shown how you can integrate Citrus within a Quarkus test.
-The Quarkus test is able to use the Citrus capabilities because of the Citrus extension that is provided since Citrus 4.0.
+The Quarkus test is able to use the Citrus capabilities because of the Citrus Quarkus extension that is provided since Citrus 4.0.